Skip to content

 To apply for a Commercial License with a valid License Key, contact your EMQ sales representative or fill out the contact information on our Contact Us page to apply for a commercial license.
 Our sales representative will contact you as soon as possible.

 Suppose you prefer to try EMQX Enterprise before purchasing.
-In that case, you can apply for a Trial License on our Trial License application page, and the license file will be sent to your email box immediately:
+In that case, you can apply for a Trial License on our Trial License application page, and the license file will be sent to your email immediately:

 • The Trial License is valid for 15 days.